Bobcares

 1. Using iptables

-From our experience in managing servers, we see that iptables is one of the most common ways to open port in Debian.
+From our experience managing servers, we see that iptables are one of the most common ways to open ports in Debian.
 This requires certain rules to allow and block traffic in iptables.
-Any wrong command can result in server unreachable.
+Any wrong command can result in the server being unreachable.

-That’s why, our Support Engineers always double check the iptables rules before saving them.
-And, the iptables command to open port 8080 is,
+Our Support Engineers always double-check the iptables rules before saving them.
+And the iptables command to open port 8080 is,

 iptables -I INPUT 1 -i eth0 -p tcp --dport 8080 -j ACCEPT